UniMiBAnalyses/CMSSWGeneration/crab_miniaod_production/Era2018UL/ZH_HToGluGlu_ZToLL_powheg_pythia8/README.md

   * Name of the bash script that needs to be executed at the node `scriptExe.sh`
   * Parameters for the bash script provided as `scriptArgs`
   * Stage out folder on some computing center `T2_US_UCSD` used as default
-  * Name of the DAS dataset that will be produced by crab publishing the miniAOD files
+  * Name of the DAS dataset that will be produced by crab publishing the nanoAOD files
   * Number of events and events per-job that will be produced.